Close×

 Trails accessible to everyone

 Two heated rest stops (the Chêne and the Cèdre) offer a well-deserved break in the winter, gathered around a wood-burning stove.
-In the summer, they become the perfect spots for an outdoor picnic.
+In the summer, they become perfect spots for an outdoor picnic.
 Outdoor facilities are provided to allow for controlled fires in a safe environment.

 Climbing for all skill levels